21 Dec What You Should Know About Concussions

 Sub-Concussive Hits Are Dangerous as Well

-Sub-concussive hits to the head are generally smaller hits that rarely produce symptoms and are therefore do not lead to a diagnosed concussion.
-As a neurosurgeon, I have known that the danger of these events is the cumulative effect on the brain.
-Since the days when chronic traumatic encephalopathy (CTE) first began appearing the news, the latest studies has identified sub-concussive hits as a strong factor in addition to the known concussions in developing CTE.
+Sub-concussive hits to the head are generally smaller hits that rarely produce symptoms and therefore do not lead to a diagnosed concussion.
+As a neurosurgeon, we know that the danger of these events is the cumulative effect on the brain.
+Since the days when chronic traumatic encephalopathy (CTE) first began appearing on the news, the latest studies have identified sub-concussive hits as a strong factor in addition to the known concussions in developing CTE.

 You’re Never Too Young to Experience the Effect of Brain Trauma